 For a refreshing pint, quick bite, or a more substantial pub meal, visit The Lamb Inn.
 When you’re exhausted after exploring the rugged landscape of the Mendips, stopping for a snack near Cheddar Gorge and Wookey Hole, or you’re preparing for an afternoon walk in the countryside, The Lamb Inn is the perfect place to take a break.
-Indulge with a hand-pulled Butcombe beer, tasty bar snack, or your favourite hearty classic dish in a historic converted coaching inn dating back to 1480, unlike anywhere you’ve been before.
+Indulge with a hand-pulled Butcombe beer, tasty bar snack, or your favourite hearty classic dish in a historic converted coaching inn dating back to 1480, or its magical countryside beer garden.

 The Langford Inn

 The Langford Inn is a historic 17th-century pub with a beautiful heated beer garden located on the edge of the Mendip Hills AONB, and a cosy pitstop for walkers, cyclists and locals alike.
 Expect seasonal dishes alongside hearty pub classics, created from the best ingredients Somerset has to offer as well as delicious local beers sourced from Butcombe’s very own brewery just down the road in Wrington!